brewbert/MolCalc/README.md

-If you need a version for your desktop, you could try the [python code](https://github.com/brewbert/wxMol) or download the windows binaries derived thereof from:
+If you need a version for your desktop, you could try the [python code](https://github.com/brewbert/wxMol) or download the packages or windows binaries derived thereof from:
 <http://hanghofer.net/~hubert/python/>